 ClassicPress is the fork of WordPress, made on the basis of WordPress 4.9.
 It was created as a response to the inclusion of Gutenberg into the WordPress core with version 5.0.

-ClassicPress was launched by Scott Bowler in August of 2018, and it is currently in the Beta #2 stage for version 1.0.
+Scott Bowler launched ClassicPress in August of 2018, and it is currently in the Beta #2 stage for version 1.0.
 ClassiPress was made on the base of WordPress 4.9.8, and it also includes all the fixes from 4.9.9.
 So, it is very much the same as WordPress 5.0, minus the Gutenberg editor.

-ClassicPress offers an easy way to upgrade from WordPress to ClassicPress without losing any data, plugins of themes used, and right now, all plugins and themes should be compatible with WordPress (that is if they don’t check for the version numbers since ClassicPress starts from the 1.0).
+ClassicPress offers an easy way to upgrade from WordPress to ClassicPress without losing any data, plugins, or themes used, and right now, all plugins and themes should be compatible with WordPress (that is, if they don’t check for the version numbers since ClassicPress starts from the 1.0).
 ClassicPress is a great solution for anyone wanting to continue to use WordPress, but without the Gutenberg Block Editor.
-Sure, you can use WordPress without Block editor, but, a lot of users might prefer a clean solution and the direction the ClassicPress is heading.
+Sure, you can use WordPress without Block editor, but many users might prefer a clean solution and the direction the ClassicPress is heading.